 You'll need to enable the calculation, and enter your interest rate and overdraft limit.
 Once the overdraft limit is set, the overdraft limit and overdraft headroom can be toggled on and off on the Cashflow Report selections.

-You will also have the option of linking the new overdraft account against an existing Xero overdraft account!
+You will also have the option of linking the new overdraft account against an existing overdraft account within your preferred accounting software!
 Please note, if the account is not appearing here, you'll need to change the account type to overhead.

 Go to Accounting > Chart of accounts, and search for your interest account it will come up in the CoA list.
-Click on the name of the interest account from Xero, and change its type to overhead.
+Click on the name of the interest account from your accounting software, and change its type to overhead.
 The account will now appear in the drop down.

 Once happy with your settings, hit Save settings.